jdmonin/JSettlers2/Readme.md

 web server.
 If you're running a LAN game for friends, that Jar is all you need.

-To build JSettlers from source, you will need Java JDK 8 or higher, and either gradle 6.4 or higher, or an IDE such as Eclipse which understands gradle's format.
+To build JSettlers from source, you will need Java JDK 8 or higher, and either gradle 6.9.x or 7.x, or an IDE such as Eclipse which understands gradle's format.
 See [doc/Readme.developer.md](doc/Readme.developer.md) for details.